chocolateimage/qrhythmcafe/README.md

 ## How can I run this?

-Download the .exe (or .deb if you're on linux) from the releases section: https://github.com/chocolateimage/qrhythmcafe/releases
+Download the .exe (or .deb if you're on Linux) from the releases section: https://github.com/chocolateimage/qrhythmcafe/releases

 ## Developing
 You will need Python for this during development.